nubbthedestroyer/test-teach-terraform-interpolation/README.md

 ## Setup

 This repo is fully equipped with functioning Terraform to allow you to play with interpolation.
+That being said, there are a few things we need to do to prepare:

+1. Ensure you've cloned this repo to your local computer and you are in the root directory for the repo you've just cloned.
+2. Run the following command to initialize this terraform directory and pull the TF provider's you'll need.

+> terraform init

+If you were successful, you'll see:

+> Terraform has been successfully initialized!

+## Simple Math

+OK!
+Let's dive